Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

     },
     dialog:"<name>", //Dialog to trigger on manual search (requires searchable to have "interact" method).
 Default = none. can_hide_boo:1b, //If this furniture is randomly selected by boos to hide in.
-Default = 0b. scan_message:'{"translate":"..."}', //Message as a result from GBH scan.
-When set to "warp" warps the scanner if they're not Gooigi, not in a dialog, and the can_warp global variable is turned on (if conditions are not met, will send the message "Huh...?" instead).
-Gooigi scan always results in the "......." string when set to warp.
+Default = 0b.
+    scan_message: //Result from GBH scan.
 Not provided = ignored by scan.
-Empty string = blocks scan.
+Has several formats and behaviors.
+        * '{"translate":"..."}', //Message as a result from GBH scan.
+Gooigi scan always results in the "......." string.
+        * "warp", //Warps the scanner on GBH scan if they're not Gooigi, not in a dialog, and the can_warp global variable is turned on (if conditions are not met, will send the message "Huh...?" instead).
+Gooigi scan always results in the "......." string.
+        * "", //Prevents GBH scan from passing through, but has no result.
+        * "spawn_ghost", //Spawns the ghost positioned in the furniture.

     //non-default setup
     <type>_elemental_source:{ //Elemental source data, can only be applied to furniture supporting that elemental type.
 Default = none.